ioet/ioet-feature-flag/README.md

 # ioet Feature Flags

 Feature Flags library to standardize feature toggles across our Internal Apps.
-The current implementation is pretty bare-bones and only checks whether the flag is enabled or not.
-However, we aim to follow [this standard](https://martinfowler.com/articles/feature-toggles.html) as our framework.
+We are aim to follow [this standard](https://martinfowler.com/articles/feature-toggles.html) as our framework.

+The default provider that we support is a Yaml or Json file hosted in the project's repo.
-Moreover, we are planning to support [AWS AppConfig](https://docs.aws.amazon.com/appconfig/latest/userguide/what-is-appconfig.html) as the main feature flag provider.
-However, we may support other providers in the future.
+However, we also support other providers such as [AWS AppConfig](https://docs.aws.amazon.com/appconfig/latest/userguide/what-is-appconfig.html).
+We may support other providers in the future.

+The supported providers are listed in the [Providers](#providers) section.

 ## Installation